-Anyen Rinpoche’s vision for sanghas to care for each other at the time of death manifested easily with his profound teachings.
-The training had inspired students to quickly come together to support sangha members in a compassionate, loving and selfless way.
+Anyen Rinpoche’s vision for sanghas to care for each other at the time of death manifests easily with his profound teachings.
+The training inspired students to come together to support sangha members in a compassionate, loving and selfless way.

 If you would like information on these upcoming events, please email info@PhowaFoundation.org.

 A Phowa Retreat, open to new students by application, will be held this October 26-29 in Denver.

 A new Dying with Confidence Training program will begin March 12-16, 2015.
 We are accepting applications now.